olegbilovus/go-benor/README.md

     - number of processes needed for a majority: $\lfloor \frac{n}{2} \rfloor+ 1$
     - termination probability: $1 - (1 - \frac{1}{2^n})^S$
     - fCount: number of stopped processes
     - How many phases were needed to decide.
-This is useful when using the `--terminate` options to see how many phases were not computed

 The option `--verbose` can be used to view every sent and received messages and when a process starts a new phase.
 Do not use this when using big `n` or `S` because the console outputs will slow